Stress relievers: Tips to tame stress

 Physical activity can pump up your feel-good endorphins and other natural neural chemicals that enhance your sense of well-being.
 Exercise can also refocus your mind on your body's movements, which can improve your mood and help the day's irritations fade away.
 Consider walking, jogging, gardening, housecleaning, biking, swimming, weightlifting or anything else that gets you active.

 Eating a healthy diet is an important part of taking care of yourself.
 Aim to eat a variety of fruits and vegetables, and whole grains.

 Avoid unhealthy habits

-Some people may deal with stress by drinking too much caffeine or alcohol, smoking, eating too much, or using illicit substances.
-These can affect your health in unhealthy ways.
+Some people may deal with stress by drinking too much caffeine or alcohol, smoking, eating too much, or using illegal substances.
+These habits can harm your health.